osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 * Conditional Access.
 * Administrative monitoring.

+The objective is to ensure that privileged access is not continuously available when it is not required.

 ---

 ## 14. Administrative Account Separation

-Where appropriate, administrators should separate:
+Where appropriate, administrators should separate their standard business activities from privileged administrative activities.

 ### Standard Account